maxwo/snmp_notifier/README.md

 ## Install

-There are various ways to install the SNMP notifier
+There are various ways to install the SNMP notifier:

 ### Precompiled binaries